armory3d/armorpaint_docs/README.md

 - `Right mouse button` to rotate the camera
 - `Middle mouse button` to pan the camera
 - `Mouse wheel` to zoom in and out
-- See `Preferences - Controls` for keyboard shortcuts
+- See `Preferences tab - Controls` for keyboard shortcuts

 <br/><br/><br/><br/><br/>